If you’re buying a new home, the neighborhood you choose can be just as important as the choice of home.

 What type of neighborhood environment do you seek?
 A downtown, urban vibe?
 A close-to-town location that blends the aspects of both city and suburban life?
 A leafy suburban feel?
 A laid-back, out-in-the-country setting?

-What types of shopping, restaurants and businesses would you like nearby?
+What types of shopping, restaurants and businesses would you like near your neighborhood?
 A shopping mall?
 A favorite coffee shop?
 Sports fields and open park land?
 A movie theater?
 A wide array of restaurants?
 Art galleries and museums?
 A library?
 Live music venues?
-This question is related to the one above and will also help you define what matters most to you.
+This question is related to the one above and will also help you define what matters most to you and your family.

 What leisure-time activities do you enjoy?
 Many of today’s new home communities offer a myriad of community amenities that can support interests or hobbies you may have.
 You’ll find community club houses, pools, tennis courts, hiking trails, nature areas and other facilities.
 Community residents often form clubs based around shared interests and activities — from travel, movies, wine-tastings and more.